 Mirabeau Scholars Program

-Mirabeau Scholars applicants must first apply and be accepted for admission to Lamar University.
-To apply for a Mirabeau Scholarship, each student should submit a letter of interest that presents a personal statement of his or her academic goals and intended major, along with a current resume, and three letters of recommendation (two of which must be from the applicant's current teachers).
-If the student has already been awarded scholarships by Lamar University, that fact must be disclosed in the application.
-All application materials should be submitted no later than January 15 to:
+Mirabeau Scholarship applicants must first apply and be accepted for admission to Lamar University.
+To apply for a Mirabeau Scholarship, you should submit a letter of interest that presents a personal statement of your academic goals and intended major, along with a current resume, and three letters of recommendation (two of which must be from your current teachers).
+If you have already been awarded scholarships by us, that fact must be disclosed in the application.
+Applications for Mirabeau Scholarships should be submitted online at lamar.edu/myscholarships

-Additionally, LU offers scholarships through the Southeast Texas Legends Scholarship Program and through the LU Honors Program.
-The Southeast Texas Legends Scholarship application may be downloaded from this page.
 Incoming freshmen who apply for the Honors Program will automatically be considered for honors scholarships.
-Continuing honors students and transfers will find information on applying for honors scholarships on the Honors Program link.
+Continuing honors students and transfer students will find information on applying for scholarships on the Honors College website.

 Other Scholarships Opportunities

 Many groups and organizations other than the university offer competitive scholarships as well.
-Incoming freshmen should check with their high school counselors for information on scholarship opportunities.
+You should check with your high school counselor for information on scholarship opportunities.